Associate Degree Nursing

 - A point is awarded for the completion of all three prerequisites.

-- Points are awarded for the prerequisite grade, if the prerequisite is completed with a grade of "C" or better by the application deadline date.
-One point will be deducted for prerequisite courses repeated / withdrawn within 5 years.
+- Points are awarded for the prerequisite grade of "C" or better by the application deadline date.
+One point will be deducted for prerequisite courses repeated/withdrawn within 5 years.

-- Biology courses are accepted only if taken within five years of the application deadline date.
+- Biology courses are accepted if taken within five years of the application deadline date.

 - Cumulative GPA on the three prerequisite courses must be 2.5 or above.